-STATUTE: W. Va.
+- STATUTE: W.Va.
 Code §11-13R

-CREDIT: The Strategic Research and Development Tax Credit was available to qualified Taxpayers who conducted qualified research and development projects in West Virginia.
+- CREDIT: The Strategic Research and Development Tax Credit was available to qualified Taxpayers who conducted qualified research and development projects in West Virginia.

+- VALUE: Cannot be disclosed6

 The Strategic Research and Development Tax Credit was available to qualified Taxpayers who conducted qualified research and development projects in West Virginia.
 The tax credit equaled the greatest of 3 percent of annual qualified expenditures or 10 percent of annual qualified expenditures in excess of the prior three-year average.
+This program was terminated for any tax year after December 31, 2013.